East Greenwich Area Eateries

 Ed’s Roost, Main Street, East Greenwich

-Small down to earth mom and pop good ‘ol home cookin’ restaurant which has been on Main Street for years.
+Small down to earth mom and pop good ‘ol home cookin’ restaurant which has been on Main Street forever.
 Good breakfast at reasonable prices.
 Rob has his usual home made corned beef hash which was unusual – more like a casserole of sliced corned beef and grilled potato slices – really good!
 I had my usual eggs, home fries and bacon.
 Bacon was crispy and excellent and home fries were really good.
 Open for breakfast and lunch.
 Cash only.

 T’s Restaurant, 5600 Post Road, East Greenwich